pts/pts-fasm-bootstrap/README.md

 1.30, but then it was discovered that it can also compile a lightly patched fasm 1.73.32.

-It is a future plan to have the bootstrap assembler implemented in multiple programming languages, targeting Linux i386:
+The bootstrap assembler has multiple (equivalent) implementations:

 * NASM: already implemented as `fbsasm.nasm`, use it with `./bootstrap_nasm.sh nasm`.
 It is a reimplementation of a subset of fasm